 For the 12-speed systems Campagnolo has announced all-new chainsets, front and rear derailleurs, rim and disc brakes, and shift/brake levers.
 However, the 12-speed kit will be compatible with existing 11-speed wheels and frames, so there’s an upgrade path for Campagnolo aficionados who already have a prized frame with an 11-speed group.
 That means Campagnolo has crammed 12 sprockets into the space previously occupied by 11, and made the chain appropriately thinner.

 A key feature of the new groupsets is that they simplify some aspects of bike set-up.
-Instead of a multitude of cassette options there are just two: 11-29 and 11-32.
+Instead of a multitude of cassette options there are just three: 11-29, 11-32 and 11-34.
 The gaps between gears are small, so Campagnolo reasons you might as well have an emergency bail-out gear or two.
 Racing cyclists have long chosen smooth gear transitions instead of gear range; when you have 12 sprockets you no longer need to make that choice.

 There’s also just one rear derailleur, rather than the usual pair of derailleurs for narrow- and wide-range sprockets.
 That will allow race mechanics to easily swap to the larger sprocket set for hilly days.
-A team leader and climbing specialist might stick with the 11-29, but a domestique whose job it is to bury himself pacing the leader on the lower slopes will likely appreciate that 32-tooth sprocket when his main work is done.
+A team leader and climbing specialist might stick with the 11-29, but a domestique whose job it is to bury himself pacing the leader on the lower slopes will likely appreciate that 34-tooth sprocket when his main work is done.
 Only the mechanical systems will handle that 34, according to Campagnolo.

 The 12-speed chainsets will be available in four crank lengths (165mm, 170mm, 172.5mm and 175mm) and three chainring combinations (50/34, 53/39 and 52/36).